Humanitarian & Compassionate grounds

 If you are established in Canada but you don’t have legal status in Canada, and you do not fit within any existing immigration categories, then you may be able to apply for permanent residence based on Humanitarian and Compassionate (H & C) grounds.

 Normally, a foreign national who wants to immigrate to Canada must apply for and obtain a permanent resident visa from outside of Canada.
-However, if you have an exceptional situation, or sometimes even you are inadmissible, you can apply for an exemption from immigration’s requirement based n H & C considerations.
+However, if you have an exceptional situation, or sometimes even you are inadmissible, you can apply for an exemption from immigration’s requirement based on H & C considerations.

 In order to be considered for an exemption from the usual immigration requirements, you must:

-- Demonstrate that there are sufficient and compelling reasons for you to be granted an exemption allowing you to apply for permanent residence from within Canada
+- Demonstrate that there are sufficient and compelling reasons for you to be granted an exemption allowing you to apply for permanent residence from within Canada.

-- Prove the unusual hardship you will be forced to experience should you have to return to your home country or country of residence
+- Prove the unusual hardship you will be forced to experience should you have to return to your home country or country of residence.

 The following factors are usually considered when assessing an H & C application.
 Of course, not all factors will apply to every case.